-Take a deep breath – you’ve done it.
+Take a deep breath – you did it.
 You bought (or are planning to buy) your first home.
-It can be a long, grueling, and expensive process, but once it’s over?
+It can be a long, grueling, and expensive process, but when it’s over?
 You’re a first-time homeowner.

 It’s a good feeling, right?

 Once you’ve finally finished with all of the effort of buying your first home, it’s equally important to protect your investment.
 You’ll surely have homeowners insurance all figured out, but what about life insurance?
 You might sleep a little easier knowing that if you were to pass away, the payout from a life insurance policy could help your loved ones continue to manage the mortgage.
 Here’s why getting life insurance as a homeowner can be important.

 Why Do You Need Life Insurance as a Homeowner?